-- 1. The applicants are citizens of Bosnia and Herzegovina.
-They are all pre-war occupancy right holders of apartments in Novo Sarajevo.
+1. The applicants are citizens of Bosnia and Herzegovina.
+They are all pre-war occupancy right holders of apartments in the Canton Sarajevo, Municipalities Novo Sarajevo, Novi Grad, Centar, Ilidža and Vogošća.
 The cases concern the applicants' attempts to regain possession of their apartments.
-All applicants have lodged applications to the Commission for Real Property Claims of Displaced Persons and Refugees (CRPC), which has issued decisions recognising their occupancy rights.
+All applicants have lodged applications to the Commission for Real Property Claims of Displaced Persons and Refugees (CRPC), which has issued decisions confirming their occupancy rights.
 However, the competent authorities have failed to execute those decisions.
-The relevant facts of the individual cases are set out in Section III below. - 2.
-The cases raise issues under Articles 6, 8 and 13 of the European Convention on Human Rights and under Article 1 of Protocol No. 1 to the Convention.
+The relevant facts of the individual cases are set out in Section III below.

+2. The cases raise issues under Articles 6, 8 and 13 of the European Convention on Human Rights and under Article 1 of Protocol No. 1 to the Convention.